Finnoy Travel - Travel Stories and Reviews

 Our hire car Skoda Fabia in Crete

-Having a hire car while holidaying in Crete will save your time and enable you to explore much more what this largest Greek island can offer.
+Having a hire car while holidaying in Crete will save you time and enable you to explore the largest Greek island's many attractions.

 Crete is a famous holiday island in Greece.
-Because the distances are long, a hire car is a practical way to move around the island.
+Because of the long distances, hiring a car is a practical way to get around the island.
 Some travellers may fear that they won't survive in Crete's traffic.
-Read from the article what you should know about driving in Crete.
+Read the article about what you should know about driving in Crete.

 Crete - Island in Greece

 Crete is the largest island in Greece.
 It has a pleasant Mediterranean climate even though summers may feel too hot for people from colder countries.
-The island has 305 sunny days in a year which has made it a popular holiday destination for Europeans.
-People from the UK, central Europe and Scandinavia travel every year to enjoy Crete's sun from early spring to late autumn.
+The island has 305 sunny days a year, making it a popular holiday destination for Europeans.
+People from the UK, central Europe, and Scandinavia travel yearly to enjoy Crete's sun from early spring to late autumn.
 We visited the western parts of Crete in October 2021.

 Road Network

-Even though road 90 is called a highway, it is quite narrow and the speed limit is relatively low.
-Some parts of the road have two lanes but elsewhere, the road looks like a regular road in the countryside.
-Smaller roads around the highway lead to Crete's attractions and villages.
-Crete is a mountainous island so zigzag roads are more than common when heading to destinations far from the coastline.
+Even though road 90 is called a highway, it is quite narrow, and the speed limit is relatively low.
+Some parts of the road have two lanes, but elsewhere, the road looks like a regular road in the countryside—smaller roads around the highway lead to Crete's attractions and villages.
+Crete is a mountainous island, so zigzag roads are more common when heading to destinations far from the coastline.

 A highway in Crete